Prequalification schemes help agencies find suppliers prequalified to work with government.

-Schemes can cover an extensive range of services and goods; therefore they may be broken down into specific categories or capabilities.
-Suppliers can be accepted onto more than one category or capability, once they have met the prequalification requirements for the scheme.
-For information about the categories or capabilities covered within a specific scheme, please refer to the respective scheme’s guidelines which can be found on this website.
+Schemes can cover a wide range of services and goods.
+They may be broken down into specific categories or capabilities.
+Suppliers can be accepted onto more than one category, once they have met the requirements for the scheme.

-All suppliers seeking acceptance onto a prequalification scheme to provide goods and/or services will need to ensure they have first registered their business on the NSW Government’s eTenders website.
+Suppliers seeking acceptance onto a prequalification scheme need to first register on NSW eTendering.

 Online registration is not required for the Financial assessment services scheme.